spiral/docs/docs/en/views/basics.md

 The Spiral Framework provides a `spiral/views` component that serves as an abstraction layer for handling views.
 It provides a set of interfaces for registering template engines and using them to render templates.

-## ViewInterface
+## Views

-It provides methods for obtaining a view instance associated with a given path, compiling a cache version of a view, resetting the view cache, and rendering a template.
+The `Spiral\Views\ViewsInterface` interface provides methods for rendering a template, compiling a cache version of a view, resetting the view cache, and obtaining a view instance associated with a given path.

 > **Note**
-> The component is available via the prototyped property `views`.
+> The component is also available via the prototyped property `views`.
 Read more about prototype trait in
 > the [The Basics — Prototyping](../basics/prototype.md) section.

 ### Rendering

 To render a view in the controller or other service, simply invoke the `render` method.
 The view name does not need to include an extension or namespace (default to be used).

+:::: tabs

+::: tab ViewsInterface

+You can use Dependency Injection to inject the `Spiral\Views\ViewsInterface` interface into your controller.

 ```php app/src/Interface/Controller/HomeController.php
 namespace App\Interface\Controller;